goharanwar/uiautomator/README.md

 # uiautomator

-Light weight and robust NodeJS wrapper for UiAutomator with builtin server for device.
+Light weight and robust NodeJS wrapper for UIAutomator2 with builtin server for device.
 It works on Android 4.1+ simply with Android device attached via adb, no need to install anything on Android device.

+*Note: This module is using UIAutomator version 2.1.2*

 ## Installation